scylladb/scylla-cloud-getting-started/docs/nodejs.md

 ### 3.4 Updating Data

 Ok, almost there!
 Now we're going to learn about `UPDATE` but here's a disclaimer:
-> INSERT and UPDATES are not equals!
+> INSERT and UPDATES are not the same!

 There's a myth in Scylla/Cassandra community that it's the same for the fact that you just need the `Partition Key` and `Clustering Key` (if you have one) and query it.